 With a few drugs, such as aspirin, ethanol, and phenytoin, the doses are very large.
 Therefore, the plasma drug concentration is much greater than Km and drug metabolism is zero order, that is, constant and independent of the drug dose.
-100 Rate of drug metabolism 50 Dose of dru With most drugs the plasma drug concentration is less than Km and drug elimination is first order, that is, proportional to the drug dose.
+100 Rate of drug metabolism 50 D Dose of drug With most drugs the plasma drug concentration is less than Km, and drug elimination is first order, that is, proportional to the drug dose.

-- Michaelis-Menten Enzyme Kinetics

-V= rate of drug metabolism= Vmax [C] Km +[C]

-- First-order kinetics (C is <<<<Km)

-V= rate of drug metabolism= Vmax [C]

-Km

-- Zero-order kinetics (C>>>>Km)

-V= rate of drug metabolism= Vmax [C]

-Vmax

-Reactions of Drug Metabolism
+REACTIONS OF DRUG METABOLISM

-- Kidney cannot efficiently eliminate lipophilic drugs as they get reabsorbed in distal convoluted tubules.
+Kidney cannot efficiently eliminate lipophilic drugs as they get reabsorbed in distal convoluted tubules.

-- Lipid soluble agents must be metabolized into more polar (hydrophilic) substances in the liver
+Lipid soluble agents must be metabolized into more polar (hydrophilic) substances in the liver

-- 1. Phase I reactions
+1. Phase I reactions

-- Oxidation, Reduction, Hydrolysis
+Oxidation, Reduction, Hydrolysis

-- 2. Phase II reactions
+- 2. Phase II reactions - Conjugation

-- Conjugation